CrowdStrike/terraform-provider-crowdstrike/docs/resources/user_role_assignment.md

 ## Custom roles

-Unlike default roles, which are global and valid in every CID, a custom role belongs to the CID it was created in.
-A custom role can only be granted to a user whose **home CID** is the CID that owns the role: the CID a user was created in, reported by the `cid` attribute of the `crowdstrike_user` resource.
-Granting a custom role to a user homed in any other CID fails with `invalid roleID='<role id>' specified`, even when `cid` is set to the CID that owns the role.
-This is a restriction of the Falcon platform, not of this provider.
+Unlike default roles, custom roles are specific to the CID in which they are created.
+For Flight Control multi-CID environments, custom roles must be created and assigned in the home CID of the user.
+You can't assign a custom role to a user in a CID that is not their home CID.

-To find the custom roles a user can be granted, set both `cid` and `user_uuid` on the `crowdstrike_user_roles` data source.
-Filtering by `cid` alone lists every custom role that CID owns, including roles that users homed elsewhere cannot receive.

 ## API Scopes